Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

 Why can Project LUNI not take in every stray cat or kitten?

 Project LUNI is a small organization with limited fosterers and resources.
 At times all of our fosterers are packed and this can be very overwhelming.
 We unfortunately cannot take in more cats that we can handle.
 We refer you to other organisations like SOKS, CWS or the SPCA.
+We ensure that all cats like in a home environment, not in cages, therefore each fosterer also can only take a limited amount of cats and kittens and we usually don't have the capacity to take care of completely feral cats.

 This cat is looking for a new home.
 Can you please share the cats information on you page?

 That depends on how many cats/kittens our own fosters have up for adoption.
 Our priority are the cats and kittens that are currently in the care of Project LUNI.
-We might have a hard time adoption out our own cats.
+We might have a hard time adopting out our own cats.
 Understand that sometimes we are unable to share your post and promote other cats and kittens for adoption.
 Please, contact us through Facebook messenger to check on that.
 We only share posts of kittens/cats which are vaccinated and dewormed and if older then 5-6 months sterilised.

 I have seen a cat in area x, can you please have a look or come and pick it up?
 Hurry up!